rivm-syso/PV-ABM-LCA/README.md

 This script implements the high-dimensional model representation (HDMR) for climate change (CC) analysis.

 ### 6. Metamodel_HDMR_RD
-This script implements the high-dimensional model representation (HDMR) for resource depletion (RD) analysis.
+This script implements the high-dimensional model representation (HDMR) for abiotic resource depletion (RD) analysis.

 ### 7. LegendreShiftPoly
 This script contains functions for working with Legendre shifted polynomials, which are used in the HDMR metamodel.